JamesNZL/jamesnzl/dotfiles/README.md

 ### Obsidian

+### Configuration

-- Sync vault with Obsidian Sync—the `.obsidian` directory serves as a version-controlled backup of a subset of vault configuration files.
+- Sync vault with Obsidian Sync—the `.obsidian` directory serves as a version-controlled backup of a subset of vault configuration files
 - This is set up as
 	```sh
 	# Move .obsidian vault configuration to dotfiles repository